 In practice, a successful PBD in Balboa Village would be implemented via adoption of city ordinance creating a Balboa Village PBD, stipulating that all parking revenue generated within the PBD be used to fund designated neighborhood improvements.
-In addition, the creation of a governing/oversight body to develop an approved program of revenue expenditures, subject to final approval by City Council, would also need to be created.
-The existing business improvement district (BID) in Balboa Village would potentially be an appropriate body for this oversight role, as long as it also incorporates appropriate representation from local residents.
-Other management and oversight entities are also possible.
+In addition, establishment of an appropriate governing body to develop a program of expenditures and ensure proper oversight of PBD revenue is required.
+Any governing body should establish well-defined procedures for soliciting and incorporating resident input.
+This body and its structure will be determined pending additional study.